 It all comes down to your will and passion.
 With a proactive attitude, you’re sure to find a path forward.

-If you’re ready to transition to a role in this cutting-edge field, but want more guidance, consider Springboard’s AI/Machine Learning Course.
+If you’re ready to transition to a role in this cutting-edge field, but want more guidance, consider Springboard’s Machine Learning Engineering Career Track.
 It’s an intensive, mentor-led bootcamp with a job guarantee!